shlomi1993/NeuralNetworks/README.md

 ### Full Report

-For further reading about the NN's architecture, hyper-parameters, and loss per epochs, you can read the full report here:
+For further reading about the NN's architecture, hyper-parameters, and loss per epoch, you can read the full report here:
 https://github.com/shlomi1993/NeuralNetworks/blob/main/ANN/ann_report.pdf